-The aggregate merger consideration for the Business Combination was \$3.5 billion, payable in the form of shares of VPCC Common Stock valued at \$10.00 per share.
-As part of the recapitalization, there are 951,622 Founder Holder Contingent Closing Shares and 1,586,037 forfeitable Founder Holder Earnout Shares which were subject to certain market vesting conditions in two tranches.
-The unaudited pro forma combined financial statements do not reflect pro forma adjustments related to the recognition of the Founder Holder Earnout Shares because there is no net impact on stockholders' equity on a pro forma combined basis.
+The aggregate merger consideration for the Business Combination was \$3.5 billion, payable in the form of shares of Dave Common Stock valued at \$10.00 per share.
+As part of the recapitalization, the Founder Holders forfeited an aggregate of 951,622 shares of VPCC's Class B common stock and subjected 1,586,037 shares of Dave Class A Common Stock (the "Founder Holder Earnout Shares") received upon conversion of an equal number of shares of VPCC's Class B common stock to forfeiture subject to certain market vesting conditions in two tranches.
+The unaudited pro forma condensed combined financial statements do not reflect pro forma adjustments related to the recognition of the Founder Holder Earnout Shares because there is no net impact on stockholders' equity on a pro forma combined basis.